If you watched British Superbikes last year, there’s a good chance that you caught a glimpse of the KTM RC390 Cup.

 After the abject disaster of my first session, I was immediately able to chop seven seconds from my lap time next time out.
 I certainly wasn’t fast, but I was much less tense and much, much smoother.
 Rather than wondering where to go, I was in a rhythm.
 Brake here, down one there.
 Turn in, get on the gas.
 KTM ambassador and all-round top bloke Jeremy McWilliams warned us that the limitation on the bikes is the road orientated Pirelli Diablo Rosso Corsa II tyres, but in my feeble hands they prove more than capable and the rear silencer touched down a few times.
 UK spec race bikes, incidentally, use Metzeler’s stickier Sportec M7RR.

-For the afternoon’s 10 lap race-not-race I didn’t have to worry about being taken out from behind.
+For the afternoon’s 10 lap race-not-race, why 'qualifying' time ensured that I didn’t have to worry about being taken out from behind at the first corner.
 Back of the grid or not, it was quite an unbelievable experience to line up and wait for the lights to go out.
 I’ve always wondered why backmarkers bother trundling around adrift of the field, but now I get it.
 For a few laps I kept the group in front of me in sight.
 My riding improved and I put in my best laps of the day, albeit a still paltry 1:34.
 That was 12 seconds off the pace of Arnaud and co, but 10 seconds quicker than my opening session.
 However, as the guys in front edged away, so my own performance dropped off too.
 My concentration went and I made mistakes, the flow went, the wrong way ‘round gearbox caught me out and my lap times increased.

 After the ignominy of the top three lapping me on the penultimate lap, I was suddenly back in the zone.
 I followed, for a few corners at least, and had another target to aim at.
 Even though I hadn’t troubled the leaders, it was still one of the best experiences of my life.
 I had still been involved in a race.
 I am now a racer.
 Just not a very fast one!